University campus in Utah

 Industry & Workforce

-Utah has emerged as a significant hub for database management education, with 12 institutions offering programs across associate, bachelor, and master degree levels (IPEDS).
-The state boasts 1,069 bachelor's degree completions, 766 master's degree completions, and 7 associate degree completions annually, demonstrating robust educational pathways for students at all levels (IPEDS).
+Utah is a significant hub for database management education, with 12 institutions offering programs across associate, bachelor, and master degree levels (IPEDS).
+The state boasts 1,069 bachelor's degree completions, 766 master's degree completions, and 7 associate degree completions annually, demonstrating strong educational pathways for students at all levels (IPEDS).
 Leading institutions like Western Governors University have produced 1,429 completions, while the University of Utah and Utah Valley University continue to graduate hundreds of qualified database professionals annually.

 Salary Outlook